ITV/scala-pact/scalapact-docs/src/main/paradox/basics/sbt-commands.md

 If you omit this variable or set it to an empty string, the main project version will be the version used to publish against.

+You can specify the tags of the contract by adding:
+`pactContractTags := List("tag1", "tag2")`

+If you omit this variable or set it to an empty list, the contract will not be tagged under publishing.

 You can then use the publish command to generate and upload your pact files to pact broker:

 `sbt pact-publish`